ibm-cloud-docs/hs-crypto/service_instance_overview.md

 {:external: target="_blank" .external}
 {:term: .term}

-# Introduction to service instance initialization
+# Initializing your service instance
 {: #introduce-service}

 Before you start initializing the service instance of {{site.data.keyword.cloud_notm}} {{site.data.keyword.hscrypto}}, you might want to understand the process logic first.
 {:shortdesc}

 A {{site.data.keyword.hscrypto}} instance (service instance for short) is a group of [crypto units](#x9860404){: term} that are assigned to an {{site.data.keyword.cloud_notm}} user account.
 Crypto units contain [master keys](#x2908413){: term} that encrypt the contents of key storage.
 With the Keep You Own Keys technology, the service instance administrators are the only person who can access the master key.